 “In summary, it can be stated that in intoxication with fluorine compounds, magnesium plays a protective role by countering and reducing the toxic effects of F-.”1

-If you have the Save Our Bones Program, you already know exactly how much magnesium you need to take and that you should keep the ratio of calcium to magnesium at 2:1.
+If you have the Osteoporosis Reversal Program, you already know exactly how much magnesium you need to take and that you should keep the ratio of calcium to magnesium at 2:1.
 So for example, if you’re taking 1000 mg of calcium, you’ll need to take at least 500 mg of magnesium.

 Foundation Supplement #2: Calcium

 Ah, calcium—the “go to” mineral for those seeking help for osteoporosis.
-But as regular readers know, and as I write in the Save Our Bones Program, just popping a calcium tablet every day is not what it’s all about.
+But as regular readers know, and as I write in the Osteoporosis Reversal Program, just popping a calcium tablet every day is not what it’s all about.
 These Foundation Supplements all work together, and calcium, while very important, is not a “Lone Ranger” mineral.

 But I’ll repeat—calcium is very important, and here’s another reason why: it protects your bones against the toxic effects of fluoride.